-Over the last 18 years it’s been an honor to record Dave Alvin each and every time.
-When I started working with him in 2003 I didn't truly understand that he is not only a great artist but also a guitar hero with a definitive voice & style.
+When I started working with him back in 2003 on the Ashgrove I didn't truly understand that he is not only a great artist but also a bonafied guitar hero with a definitive voice, style and killer approach.

 Produced by Greg Leisz